 2017 : Discovering the next step function in growth

 The best thing about Andy was his high expectations and even higher quality bar.
-He turned Java for Good, one-to-many gamified hiring experience into full-scale gamified hiring tournaments and scaled it up to whole eastern Europe.
-We started 2017 with a tour of hiring tournaments and he flew all the way from Austin TX to Romania, Russia, Poland, and Ukraine for supporting us.
-Right before this tour, our Ukrainian Country General Manager was fired and Andy asked me to take-over Ukraine Operation in addition to Turkey Ops.
-I’ve operated in foreign countries before but this was the first time in Crossover.
+He turned Java for Good, one-to-many gamified hiring experience into full-scale gamified hiring tournaments and scaled it up to the whole of eastern Europe.
+We started 2017 with a tour of hiring tournaments, and he flew all the way from Austin, TX to Romania, Russia, Poland, and Ukraine to support us.
+Right before this tour, our Ukrainian Country General Manager was fired, and Andy asked me to take over Ukraine Operation in addition to Turkey Ops.
+I’ve operated in foreign countries before, but this was the first time in Crossover.

-Using all the online advertising methods I know and growth hacking experiments I ran, I ended up managing Ukraine, Turkey, Brazil, Egypt, and Pakistan operations.
-Improved my Salesforce, NoSQL, MySQL, Facebook Ads, Google Adwords, Linkedin Ads, content marketing and data analysis skills to keep up.
+Using all the online advertising methods I know and growth hacking experiments I ran, I managed Ukraine, Turkey, Brazil, Egypt, and Pakistan operations.
+Improved my Salesforce, NoSQL, MySQL, Facebook Ads, Google Adwords, Linkedin Ads, content marketing, and data analysis skills to keep up.
 Working with Heather Aholt was a golden privilege while she was managing the local operations team.

 I had business trips to multiple cities in Ukraine, Egypt, Brazil, Russia, and Poland.
-Built awareness for the Crossover brand with the team.
-Flew tens of thousands of miles this year.
+I have built awareness for the Crossover brand with the team.
+I flew tens of thousands of miles this year.

 I started using Grammarly later this year, in 2017, I wrote 60K words and my English writing error rate was 5.63%